 Please contact the child’s parents to discuss your concerns.
 Weather a child is identified as CEV is a clinical decision.
 All GPs have received advice form the NHS on how to support families in this situation.

 A parent or an member of the household is on the clinically extremely vulnerable list and is worried about sending their child to school.
 How should I advise them?

 Please be ready to tell parents about how you are managing Covid-19 risks in school and point parents/carers to guidance on how they can manage the risk and

 Overlapping and non-overlapping isolation

 How long do I have to isolate for if I develop Covid19 symptoms?

-If someone develops COVID symptoms they must self-isolate for 10 days from the start of symptoms (or test date) and 14 days for their household or contacts.
+If someone develops COVID symptoms they must self-isolate for 10 days from the start of symptoms (or test date) and also 10 days for their household or contacts.
 So, If they have tested positive then recover, and pass out of the self-isolation

 period (10 days) the episode is over and they go back to their normal routine.